english721/english721/README.md

 - 🌱 I’m currently learning Data analysis, Statistics, Machine learning
 - 👯 I'm looking for people to collaborate with on Kaggle Competitions
 - 📫 How to reach me: english7212@gmail.com
-- ⚡ Fun fact: finally got 20 hits
+- ⚡ Fun fact: finally got 40 hits, but all was me XD

 <br/><br/>